hamishgibbs/pull_facebook_data_for_good/README.md

 Dataset attributes are stored in the [`.config`](https://github.com/hamishgibbs/pull_facebook_data_for_good/blob/master/.config) file.

-Each time you use the library, `pull_facebook_data_for_good` will look for dataset configuration variables here.
+Each time you use the library, `pull_facebook_data_for_good` will look for dataset configuration variables here unless you specify a path to another `.config` file.

 To add the ability to download another dataset, alter the `.config` file with two pieces of information: